FSSAI food license

 Furthermore, all the e-commerce operators involved in the business of Aggregation and Delivery of Food, have to display the Food License number of the restaurant or eatery they are delivering for, on their App.
 Leading examples of such Apps are Swiggy and Zomato.
 Failing to provide them with this FSSAI Registration number will lead to your restaurant business being de-listed from the App.
 Separately, these apps have been also instructed by the FSSAI, to provide the restaurant with a hygiene rating.

 Food License Renewal

 Once you have received your FSSAI Registration, please note that the period for it’s validity is anywhere from 1 year to 5 years, as per the application filed.
 So if there arises a need for getting a renewal for your registration.
 This must be done at least 30 days before it’s validity expires.
 Below is the process involved:

 - Form # A or B, as required,

 - Declaration by the Proprietor or Director, that they will comply with the updated Rules and Regulations under FSSAI,

 - Photo ID proof of the Proprietor or Director,

 FSSAI officials will verify the details provided in the application form.
 They might even visit and conduct an inspection of the premises and/or examine the machinery & equipment.
-They’ll check the working and validity of the Food Safety Management System, whether it has not become obsolete.
-They will inspect that the documents and details provided in the form are authentic or not.
+They’ll check the working status and validity of the Food Safety Management System, and ensure that it hasn’t become obsolete.
+They will inspect that the documents and details provided in the form are authentic.